The Secrets of Van Gogh: Works, Places, and Legacy of a Misunderstood Genius

 🥔 Still Life with Potatoes (1885)

-Located in the heart of a vast natural park, this museum is a gem for lovers of tranquility and beauty.
+Located in the heart of a vast natural park, this museum is a gem for lovers of calm and beauty.

 🌍 And elsewhere in the world?